-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is \$350 per person (\$700 per family) under the High and Standard Option.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is \$350 per person (\$700 if enrollment is Self Plus one or Self and Family) under the High and Standard Option.
 The calendar year deductible applies to almost all benefits in this Section.
 We added "(No deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
 When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost-sharing works.
 Also read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
-See Section 5(c) for charges associated with the facility (i.e., hospital, surgical center, etc.). - When you use a PPO hospital, the professionals who provide services to you in a hospital may not all be preferred providers.
+See Section 5(c) for charges associated with the facility (i.e., hospital, surgical center, etc.). - When using a PPO hospital, the professionals who provide services may not all be PPO providers.
 If they are not, they will be paid by this Plan as non-PPO providers.
-However, if the services are rendered at a PPO hospital, we will pay up to the Plan allowable for services of radiologists, anesthesiologists, emergency room physicians, hospitalists, neonatologists and pathologists who are not preferred providers at the preferred provider rate. - YOU MUST GET PRECERTIFICATION FOR SOME SURGICAL PROCEDURES.
+However, if services are performed by non-PPO radiologists, anesthesiologists, emergency room physicians, hospitalists, neonatologists or pathologists at a PPO hospital, we will pay up to the Plan allowable at the preferred provider rate. - YOU MUST GET PRECERTIFICATION FOR SOME SURGICAL PROCEDURES.
 Please refer to the precertification information shown in Section 3 to be sure which services require precertification.

-Benefits Description You pay After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
+Benefits Description You After the calendar pay year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
 We say "(No deductible)" when it does not apply.
-Surgical procedures High Option Standard Option A comprehensive range of services, such as: PPO: 10% of the Plan PPO: 15% of the Plan Operative procedures allowance allowance Treatment of fractures, including casting Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 35% of the Plan Normal pre- and post-operative care by the surgeon allowance and any difference between our allowance and the billed amount Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies - limited to children under the age of 18 unless there is a functional deficit (see Reconstructive surgery) • Surgical treatment of obesity (bariatric surgery) is covered only if: - eligible enrollee is 18 or over clinical records support a body mass index of 40 or greater (or 35-40 when there is at least one co-morbidity related to obesity).
-Applicable co-morbid conditions include the following:
+Surgical procedures High Option Standard Option A comprehensive range of services, such as: Operative procedures Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts Correction of congenital anomalies - limited to children under the age of 18 unless there is a functional deficit (see Reconstructive surgery) Surgical treatment of obesity (bariatric surgery) is covered only if: eligible enrollee is 18 of age or over clinical records support a body mass index of 40 or greater (or 35-40 when there is at least one co-morbidity related to obesity).
+Applicable co-morbid conditions include the following: PPO: 10% of the Plan allowance Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Type II diabetes mellitus (by American Diabetes Association diagnostic criteria).